 So what is criminal justice, exactly?
 It’s not just about law enforcement.
 It’s an entire sprawling system overseeing unlawful activity, imposing penalties on those who violate the law and working to ensure the violators don’t reoffend.

-The criminal justice system relies on dedicated professionals across all branches, from law enforcement to offender rehabilitation.
-Criminal justice professionals enforce and uphold the law — and it takes a passionate and valiant person to step up to this level of responsibility.
+You now understand the basic definition of criminal justice and the roles that support the criminal justice system.
+These professionals enforce and uphold the law — and it takes a passionate and valiant person to step up to this level of responsibility.

-If you feel a calling to pursue a rewarding career in this exciting field, learn more about how University of Massachusetts Global's bachelor's degree paths in legal studies or criminal justice can get you started on the right track.
+If you feel a calling to pursue a rewarding career in the criminal justice field, learn more about how UMass Global's bachelor's degree paths in legal studies or criminal justice can get you started on the right track.

 Become a Student